brihernandez/TinyCombatTools/readme.md

 2. Configure color, emission, and texture
     - **Color:** For most materials with a texture, set this white.
 A color can be used to modify the texture color, or to color an untextured material.
     - **Emission:** For most materials, set this black.
 Emission allows a material to be a bright color regardless of lighting.
 Best used for things such as lights.
 See the `F4EmissiveMat` for an example.
     - **Texture:** Image to be used for texturing the object.
-TCA uses palette textures, but this purely a stylistic choice.
+TCA uses palette textures, but this purely a stylistic choice and convention, and is not enforced by any part of the art or rendering pipeline.
 3. Ensure that `Enable GPU Instancing` is checked for optimized rendering.

 ### TinyDiffuse Miscellaneous Options